EldritchIHC/tt04-pwm-peripheral/README.md

 ## Module description

 The peripheral is made out of the following modules:
--Register File
+- Register File
--Counters(A master and 2 slaves)
+- Counters(A master and 2 slaves)
--Comparators(2 for each counter)
+- Comparators(2 for each counter)
--Deadband Generators(1 for each comparator)
+- Deadband Generators(1 for each comparator)

 ## Interface